Let’s talk about kratom.

 • Therapy addressing substance use disorders and underlying stressors

-At The Cardinal House, we specialize in sober living for men who are serious about change.
+At Cardinal House, we specialize in sober living for men who are serious about change.
 Many of our residents come to us after formal addiction treatment — including treatment for opioid use disorder or kratom dependence.

 We’re not a hospital.
 We’re not a lecture hall.
 We’re structured, accountable sober living with brotherhood built in.